trevorblades/mui-theme/README.md

 ### getLinearGradient(position)

 Returns a CSS linear gradient definition using the primary palette colour.
-By default, the gradient moves from the top left to bottom right, but you can pass any valid [`angle` or `side-or-corner`](https://developer.mozilla.org/en-US/docs/Web/CSS/linear-gradient) argument.
+By default, the gradient moves from the top left to bottom right, but you can pass any valid [`angle` or `side-or-corner`](https://developer.mozilla.org/en-US/docs/Web/CSS/linear-gradient) to the `position` argument.

 ```js
 import {getLinearGradient} from '@trevorblades/mui-theme';